 Get acquainted with the wildlife

 If you’re looking for an unusual encounter, take a drive through Great Smoky Mountains National Park to see the Manitoban elk.
 These majestic animals were successfully reintroduced into the mountains of western North Carolina in 2001.
 Male elk can weigh more than 700 pounds; females weigh around 500.
-Locals say that elk have begun to wander into Maggie Valley, but you’re more likely to spot them at dawn or dusk in the Cataloochee Valley, just inside the park.
+You can spot them wandering in Maggie Valley, usually around dawn or dusk.

 For a different angle, try fishing the Mountain Heritage Trout Waters.
 Maggie Valley is one of 17 North Carolina cities in the program, and you can explore Jonathan Creek, where brook, brown, and rainbow trout are stocked.
-You’ll need to purchase a fishing license ahead of time, but anglers can borrow rods and reels if needed.
+You’ll need to purchase a fishing license ahead of time and bring your own rods and reels.
 Check ncwildlife.org for more information.

 Ski (or slide!) down the slopes